 Wood-based panels, wood-based composites, laminated office furniture, laminate flooring, and engineer flooring are the common form of furniture products made by MDF, HDF, and PB.
 The results showed that a large number of VOCs can be emitted from the furniture made of such materials.

 VOCs are a serious health hazard and a known carcinogen.
 In terms of the health of your students and residents, you need to take this research seriously and follow up.

 To ensure that you’re getting the best dormitory furniture with the most sustainable pedigree and to safeguard student health, your furniture should come with the following certifications.

-When it comes to green furniture, as we've discussed above, solid wood is by far the most sustainable.
-And when it comes to solid wood, there is only one undisputed gold-standard for certifying sustainable wood building materials.
+When it comes to green furniture, as we’ve discussed above, solid wood is by far the most sustainable.
+And in terms of solid wood, there is only one undisputed gold-standard for certifying sustainable wood building materials.

-It’s called the Chain-of-Custody FSC (Forest Stewardship Council) Certification.
-It’s more commonly referred to as FSC C-o-C or simply FSC.
+It’s called the Chain-of-Custody FSC (Forest Stewardship Council) Certification, commonly referred to as FSC C-o-C or simply FSC.